5" x 8" trim size

 Genre Fiction

 Mystery, thriller, and romance readers expect this compact format.
-The narrow spine sits confidently on a crowded shelf.
+The narrow spine sits confidently on a crowded shelf and the higher page count signals value at thumbnail scale.

 Romance Novels

-Romance is the best-selling category on KDP and the 5" × 8" format matches reader expectations built over decades of mass-market publishing.
+Romance is the best-selling category on KDP and the 5" x 8" format matches reader expectations built over decades of mass-market paperbacks.
+Most KDP romance bestsellers under $9.99 use this trim.

 Short Story Collections

-Anthologies and short story collections feel properly literary at this size without the premium price of a larger format.
+Anthologies and short story collections feel properly literary at this size without the premium price of a 5.5" x 8.5" trade edition.
+Common for sci-fi, horror, and flash-fiction compilations.

 Spine width reference